arvkevi/img2cmap/README.rst

     :align: center

-Plot an image and a colorbar side by side.
+Plot the image and a colorbar side by side.

 .. code-block:: python3